Lorenz29/core-program/2024/Answers/week0_answers.md

 ## Topics to Research

 - Fundamentals:
-  - Prime Numbers and Composite Numbers
-Numbers thatn only have 2 factors, 1 and itself.
+  - Prime Numbers and Composite Numbers: Numbers than only have 2 factors, 1 and itself.

-  - Greatest Common Divisors (GCD)
-The greatest common factor number that divides two or more numbers.
+  - Greatest Common Divisors (GCD): The greatest common factor number that divides two or more numbers.

 - Modular Arithmetic and Congruence
   - What is modular arithmetic?